 - Accounts with Special Features

 - First, choose your Conversion date.
 This is the date you are going to stop using your previous system and start using DEAR.
-For example, if we select May 2016 as the starting date, we will need to enter opening balances into DEAR as of the 30th of April 2016.
+For example, if we select October 2016 as the starting date, we will need to enter opening balances into DEAR as of the 30th September 2016.

 - Identify any asset accounts for Inventory or Fixed Assets by checking off the Inventory/Fixed Asset box for that account.

-- Start entering all balances from your existing accounting system against the same accounts in DEAR.
-Some accounts have special features to keep in mind.
+- Start entering all balances from your existing accounting system as of the 30th September 2016 against the same accounts in DEAR.
+Some accounts have special features to keep in mind - explained below.

 Accounts with Special Features